yuorb/yuorb.github.io/src/tutorial/cl.md

 (this one above, maybe useful?)

 2. used to politely ask someone to move so that you can walk past them:

 Excuse me, can I just get past?

 Excuse me, I need to get to the front of the room.

 3. used to tell someone politely that you are leaving:

-Excuse me a moment, Iʼll be with you shortly.
+Excuse me a moment, I’ll be with you shortly.

-Do excuse me, Iʼm expected at Richardʼs in fifteen minutes.
+Do excuse me, Iʼm expected at Richard’s in fifteen minutes.

-Excuse me - Iʼll be right back.
+Excuse me - I’ll be right back.

 4. A2 used to say sorry for something you have done by accident: